-Interview Date and April 22, 2020 - Phone interview with Jim Tamarelli, Michigan Department of Participant(s) Technology, Management and Budget (MDOT ITS Program Office) Current Use of Cellular Services Approximately 350 traffic control and monitoring field devices (a.g. compared detectors, DMG) are connected via collular convice.
-Weather Cellular Services (e.g. cameras, detectors, DMS) are connected via cellular service.
+Interview Date and Participant(s) April 22, 2020 - Phone interview with Jim Tamarelli, Michigan Department of Technology, Management and Budget (MDOT ITS Program Office) Current Use of Cellular Services Approximately 350 traffic control and monitoring field devices (e.g. cameras, detectors, DMS) are connected via cellular service.
 Weather stations and mobile snowplow operations also utilize cellular.
-The state is currently updating 3000 traffic signals statewide which will be on cellular modems. • Most devices in rural areas are on 3G where fiber is not available.
-Michigan has a statewide contract with Verizon. • Cellular modems are currently on public IPs, but these will soon be moved to private IPs with Verizon to increase security. • The performance of cellular is meeting MDOT's needs for communicating to field devices.
+The state is currently updating 3000 traffic signals statewide which will be on cellular modems.
+Most devices in rural areas are on 3G where fiber is not available.
+Michigan has a statewide contract with Verizon.
+Cellular modems are currently on public IPs, but these will soon be moved to private IPs with Verizon to increase security.
+The performance of cellular is meeting MDOT's needs for communicating to field devices.
 It is reliable and provides sufficient bandwidth.
-Selecting Michigan owns approximately 500-700 miles of fiber, exclusively in urban Communications areas (e.g. Detroit, Grand Rapids) along interstates.
-A radio network is in Infrastructure place from Bay City to Flint along I-75 and in the Lansing area on I-96 & I-496.
+Selecting Communications Infrastructure Michigan owns approximately 500-700 miles of fiber, exclusively in urban areas (e.g. Detroit, Grand Rapids) along interstates.
+A radio network is in place from Bay City to Flint along I-75 and in the Lansing area on I-96 & I-496.
 Cable modems are used for some devices at locations where service is available.
-For example, all 200 devices, some with low bandwidth needs, on MDOT's US-23 Flex Route lane control system are on cable modems that are connected to fiber for last-mile communication. • Though fiber is preferred for communicating to field devices, it is expensive to install and to lease.
+For example, all 200 devices, some with low bandwidth needs, on MDOT's US-23 Flex Route lane control system are on cable modems that are connected to fiber for last-mile communication.
+Though fiber is preferred for communicating to field devices, it is expensive to install and to lease.
 Therefore, cellular can be an economical option where fiber is not available.
-The state has explored leasing or sharing arrangements for fiber use, but barriers include: The state cannot share fiber with for-profit entities without approval by the legislature.
-Agreements with fiber providers do not include an option to exchange non-monetary goods/services for fiber use.
+The state has explored leasing or sharing arrangements for fiber use, but barriers include: Agreements with fiber providers do not include an option to exchange non-monetary goods/services for fiber use.
 Cost sharing with the city of Grand Rapids school system has been utilized, but these types of arrangements are not common.
 CAV Backhaul MDOT has deployed approximately 400 roadside units (RSUs) in the in tri-county Detroit area.
-95% of the RSUs and related devices (e.g. cameras, detectors) are connected to fiber for data backhaul; one corridor is on cellular. • A typical connected vehicle (CV) site communicates 3-4 MB per second and is currently accessed/viewed by a central site for brief periods of time.
+95% of the RSUs and related devices (e.g. cameras, detectors) are connected to fiber for data backhaul; one corridor is on cellular.
+A typical connected vehicle (CV) site communicates 3-4 MB per second and is currently accessed/viewed by a central site for brief periods of time.